4W4I5/Semester-6-Notes/AI/Finals Prep/Finals Prep Notes.md

 Dumbed Down Verison
-- Just use heuristic values and pick the min
+- Just Pick whatever path length is the shortest
+- Expand it
 ```

 - **Depth-First search**